OWASP-BLT/BLT-Action/TESTING.md

 - ✅ Giphy API error handling
 - ✅ Kudos API error handling

+#### 8. PR Assignment Command Feedback (7 tests)
+- ✅ Feedback comment when `/assign` used on PR
+- ✅ Feedback comment when `/unassign` used on PR
+- ✅ No assignment API call when `/assign` used on PR
+- ✅ Attribution footer in PR feedback comments
+- ✅ PR context detection via `issue.pull_request`
+- ✅ Fixed guard condition evaluation
+- ✅ Assignment works on regular issues only

 ### Integration Tests (`.github/workflows/integration-test.yml`)

 Integration tests verify that all components work together correctly and that the action is properly configured.